IndigoSoftwares21/supaxpress/README.md

 # Bright HR API

-This is a demo API for Bright HR built using Express and TypeScript with ESLint.
+This is a base API for setup built using Express and TypeScript with ESLint.

 ## Installation